Players Warned Against 'Commercial' Kingdom Hearts 3 Streams

-Kingdom Hearts III Streaming Rules Bars Players From ‘Commercial’ Streaming
+Kingdom Hearts III Streaming Rules Bar Players From ‘Commercial’ Streaming

 Those who’ve been playing Kingdom Hearts III (our review is in progress) have reported that the game’s title screen comes with a button labeled “before you stream,” which brings up some vague streaming rules.